Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Introduction

-In light of the these issues with penalized regression, \cite{FanLv:2008} introduce us to the concept of sure independence screening (SIS).
+When the feature space is ultrahigh dimensional, \cite{FanLv:2008} introduce us to the concept of sure independence screening (SIS).
 Many methods possessing the sure screening property of \cite{FanLv:2008} have been developed.
 Several of these strengthen the original statements of (weak) sure screening and establish that the newly proposed method in question has the \emph{strong} sure screening property.
-See for example \cite{DCSIScitation}, \cite{MMLE2010}, \cite{Huang2014}, and \cite{mainEffects}.
+See for example \cite{DCSIScitation}, \cite{MMLE2010}, and \cite{Huang2014}.
+However, while there exists (including and beyond those previously mentioned above) an abundance of feature screening methods for marginal effects in ultrahigh dimensional feature spaces, \tO{(see for example \citealp{FanFanHiDim:2008,Wang2009forward, FanFengSong:2011,ZhuLiLiZhu2011,Kim2012consistent, SuperLongNames,XuChen:2014}, with an overview given in \citealp{Liu2015selective}),} less consideration has been given to determining \textit{interactions} between features. \ta{Nevertheless, because the relationship between predictors and response is often more complex than can be captured by main effects alone, developing techniques for determining interactive effects between predictors is vital.
+It is common to find two predictors that are simultaneously associated with the response and whose effects on the response may not be additive. \tO{In particular, such interaction between variables has been recognized as playing a pivotal role in contributing to the variation of the response \citep{HaoZhangiFORM, Fan2015innovated}.
+As such, procedures addressing interaction screening will allow us to better ascertain the interplay between covariates when modelling a response.}}

+\ta{One of the most common applications of interaction feature screening for high and ultrahigh dimensional data is in the field of bioinformatics and genetics. \citep[See e.g.][]{Phillips2008epistasis, ueki2012ultrahigh, Li2014fast, Wei2014detecting, Fang2017tsgsis}.
+Interactions between single-nucleotide-polymorphisms (SNPs) or interactions between genes are of particular interest.
+(Such genetic interaction is broadly referred to as \emph{epistasis}).
+With the rapid advances in high-throughput data collection techniques}, detection of epistasis in ultrahigh dimensional data is one very common application of interaction screening.
+We will demonstrate a technique for doing such in an empirical analysis given in Section \ref{simulations}.